michelem09/wassup/README.md

    1. Deactivate WassUp plugin under Wordpress admin panel >>Plugins page
    2. Manually delete the "wassup" folder from your plugins directory (`/wp-content/plugins/`) on your Wordpress host using their CPanel File manager or with an ftp client software.
 Do NOT click the `delete` link in Wordpress.
    3. Download the latest full release of Wassup Real-Time Analytics directly from [gitHub.com/michelem09/wassup/releases/](https://github.com/michelem09/wassup/releases/) and save onto your local computer.
-   4. Then follow the manual install instructions in section B:1-4 above.
+   4. Then follow the manual install instructions in section B:i-iv above.

 ### **IMPORTANT Safe Upgrade Instructions